OneKey-Network/addressability-framework/mvp-spec/model/ids-and-optional-preferences.md

 **⚠️ Note that it uses data from identifiers**:

+By signing both inputs together, a `preferences` object cannot be reused for another id by a fraudulent actor

 ```preferences.source.domain + '\u2063' +
 preferences.source.timestamp + '\u2063' +
 identifiers[type="paf_browser_id"].source.signature + '\u2063' +